Growing our water and wastewater network

 Why we are growing our networks

-• 43 kilometres of trunk wastewater main
+• 43 kilometres of trunk wastewater mains

-• four new pumping stations
+• Four new pumping stations

-• two new water storage tanks
+• Two new water storage tanks

 This directly enables new homes to be built in development areas across Adelaide’s north and south, including: